Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Introduction

-\textbf{RQ(3)}: How can we effectively evaluate the variety and quality of the generated MPCs?
+\textbf{RQ(3)}: How can we effectively evaluate the variety and quality of the generated WMPCs?

-We test four popular LLMs and identify Llama3.1 \cite{dubey2024llama3herdmodels} and Qwen2.5 \cite{yang2024qwen2technicalreport} as the best MPCs for complying the most with constraints.
-Turn-by-Turn seems to generate more constraint-compliant MPCs than One-Long.
-Moreover, the MPCs produced by TT exhibit greater lexical variability and semantic coherence.
-The generated MPCs also present a higher structural complexity than a widely-used corpus of `real' conversations \cite{ouchi-tsuboi-2016-addressee}.
-Finally, a qualitative evaluation shows that both TT and OL can produce high-quality MPCs, rendering the choice of the LLM more important than the choice of generation strategy. \footnote{The code for generation and evaluation of the MPCs is available at the Github repository: \url{https://github.com/dhfbk/Constrained-SyntheticMPC}.}
+We test four popular LLMs and identify Llama3.1 \cite{dubey2024llama3herdmodels} and Qwen2.5 \cite{yang2024qwen2technicalreport} as the best LLMs for complying the most with constraints.
+TT seems to generate more constraint-compliant WMPCs than OL.
+Moreover, the WMPCs produced by TT exhibit greater lexical variability and semantic coherence.
+The generated WMPCs also present a higher structural complexity than a widely-used corpus of ``real'' conversations \cite{ouchi-tsuboi-2016-addressee}.
+Finally, a qualitative evaluation shows that both TT and OL can produce high-quality WMPCs, rendering the choice of the LLM more important than the choice of generation strategy.